Why is this medication prescribed?

 - blurred vision

-A medication similar to gemfibrozil has caused cancer, gallbladder disease, and stomach pain leading to appendectomy.
+A medication called clofibrate (Atromid-S; no longer available in the U.S.), which is similar to gemfibrozil, has been known to cause cancer, gallbladder disease, and stomach pain leading to appendectomy.
 Talk to your doctor about the risks of taking this medication.

 Gemfibrozil may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.